tim-schilling/debug-tutorial/docs/lab1.md

 ### Report

 Creating posts is broken.
-The the open graph image doesn't get uploaded!
+The open graph image doesn't get uploaded!

 To reproduce: